wudonghao/Hand-Segmentation/Readme.md

 Unzip "result.tar.gz" to get all the saved test results.

-You can evaluate them using dice coefficient by running "python eval_all.py -b 2 -l 0.02 -c MODEL.pth -g"
+They can be evaluated by using dice coefficient by running "python eval_all.py -b 2 -l 0.02 -c MODEL.pth -g"

 ### Download